kennyldc/crispy-computing-machine/model/README.md

 As a way to ensure the reproducibility of our work, we package the model in a Docker container.
 Within the same `crypto_model_v1.ipynb` file, there is the code section where we write a Dockerfile and save it.

-Using the GCP tools we were able to create the container within the same cloud environment and deposit it in the Container Registry as a repository.
+Using the GCP tools we were able to create the container within the same cloud environment and deposit it in the Container Registry as an image.
 We provide the following evidence from our GCP project.

 <img width="932" alt="Captura de Pantalla 2022-04-08 a la(s) 20 05 21" src="https://user-images.githubusercontent.com/69408484/162550638-fa5db7d0-8c69-4af3-a669-0594c78308c8.png">